 It makes logical sense that the chances are high that a person will achieve their desired result if they focus their thoughts on the desired outcome and match that with the corresponding actions necessary to achieve those dreams, irrespective of their present situation in life or belief system.

 This is evident in the stories of the most successful people from around the world.
 Obviously, achieving any goal starts with defining the goal.
-What actions like writing a cheque does is help people visualise their desired outcome.
+Actions like writing a cheque help people visualise their desired outcome.
 But having a clear picture of the desired result in itself is not enough.
 Graeme Fowler didn’t make $20 million after 17 years of writing himself a cheque simply by daydreaming about it; he matched his desire with corresponding actions.

-Graeme Fowler ‘secret’ is, in fact, not a secret at all.
+Graeme Fowler’s ‘secret’ is, in fact, not a secret at all.
 He is an avid property investor.
 As a matter of fact, he made his first $1 million at the age of 36 through property investment and has bought over 500 properties in his business life.
-Currently, he owns around 50 residential and 6 commercial properties with a total value of approx. $31 million.
-He still has some debt on these properties, but only about $8 million, and so has a very healthy loan to value ratio of well under 30%.
+He owns around 50 residential and six commercial properties with a total value of approximately $31 million.
+He still has some debt on these properties, but only about $8 million, so he has a healthy loan-to-value ratio of under 30%.

 Interestingly, Fowler is very generous in sharing his experiences and learnings.
-He has written 2 great books, NZ Real Estate Investors Secrets and 20 Rental Properties in One Year where he outlined his methods and taught how to replicate them for a similar result.
-The 20 Rental Properties in One Year is still available in Whitcoulls stores throughout NZ; however, the original book has sold over 15,000 copies and no longer in print.
-But you can still obtain a PDF copy for just $15 by e-mailing Graeme himself on email@example.com.
+He has written two great books, NZ Real Estate Investors Secrets and 20 Rental Properties in One Year, where he outlines his methods and teaches how to replicate them for a similar result.
+20 Rental Properties in One Year is still available in Whitcoulls stores throughout New Zealand; however, the original book has sold over 15,000 copies and is no longer in print.
+But you can still obtain a PDF copy for just $15 by e-mailing Graeme himself at zn.oc.artx. @8noiro

-Graeme also offers personal consultation, as mentioned in his 20 Rental Properties book if you want him to have a more in-depth look at your personal situation.
+Graeme also offers personal consultation, as mentioned in his 20 Rental Properties book, if you want him to look more deeply at your situation.